bro-has-new-account-in-github/elasticsearch-php/.github/CONTRIBUTING.md

 We enjoy working with contributors to get their code accepted.
 There are many approaches to fixing a problem and it is important to find the best approach before writing too much code.

-The process for contributing to any of the Elasticsearch repositories is similar.
+The process for contributing to any of the Ogi repositories is similar.

 1. Sign the contributor license agreement